 Books of Postage Stamps

-Other Gift ideas: Gift certificates: Rite Aid, CVS
+Other Gift ideas: Gift cards: Rite Aid, CVS

 HomeFront’s mission is to end homelessness in Mercer County by harnessing the caring, resources and expertise of the community.
 It is committed to lessening the immediate pain of homelessness and to helping families with children become self-sufficient.
 They work to give their clients skills and opportunities to find employment at a living wage and advocate for increasing the availability of adequate affordable housing.

 Other Gift Ideas: Clothing: socks and undergarments for children ages 2 - 14, new or gently use coats; Personal care items: shampoo, conditioner, toothbrushes, toothpaste, soap, mouthwash, feminine hygiene products; Newborn baby items: receiving blankets, sleepers size 0 to 12 months, diapers of all sizes; Kitchen supplies: cooking utensils, pots, pans, dishes, cups, flatware; Bedroom items: bed linens, pillows, blankets, mattress covers (twin and double sizes); Bathroom items: towels, plus anything that makes a house a home.

 How: Items can be dropped off 1880 Princeton Avenue, Mondays, Wednesdays, Thursdays and Fridays, 9 a.m.–5 p.m., or Tuesdays, 11 a.m.–6 p.m.